liquality/documentation/_posts/2019-11-13-installation.md

 In this tutorial we guided you through setting up a local instance of the liquality swap user interface and complimentary automated agent.

 We encourage developers wishing to develop applications using the liquality libraries or to extend the functionality to submit Pull Requests get in touch via any of your support channels.

+Developers wishing to learn more about the standards and libraries are encouraged to checkout our [Chain Abstraction Layer](http://chainstackjs.org/).